For a complete outline of degree requirements, see "Program Requirements for UCLA Graduate Degrees" available on

 2. At least eight additional courses (32 units minimum) distributed as follows:

 - Five courses in student's area of concentration.
 Comprised of a minimum of five courses of which at least three must be at the graduate level (200+).
 The other two courses may be either graduate level or upper division undergraduate courses (100+).

-A minimum of three other courses outside the major area is required, of which two must be at the graduate level.
+- Three additional courses outside of major concentration area of which two must be at the graduate level.

 In addition to minimum course requirements, MAAS students are required to satisfy the African Area Studies Foreign Language Requirement before graduation by achieving elementary proficiency in an African Language.
 European languages spoken in Africa may be substituted by petition to the chair.
 The Program Language Requirement may be satisfied in any one of the following two ways:

 - Language Courses: take three courses (12 units) in a single African Language or Arabic with an average of `B' or better (please note that language courses are not applied to the nine course requirement).
 Approved Summer Language or Intensive Language courses may also be substituted.

 -Language Examination Demonstrate elementary proficiency in an examination with the African Languages Coordinator.

 Any recommendation of a student's disqualification from the African Area Studies Program will be made by the MAAS Program Chair and approved through Graduate Division.
 Disqualification may be recommended (though not necessarily automatic) for any of the following reasons:

 Please note: disqualifications are extremely rare but not unknown.